ekumachidi/ekumachidi.github.io/_posts/2020-06-26-Free-Design-Learning-Resources.markdown

 author: Ekuma Chidi
 ---

-So you've decided to learn design but for some reasons, you can only afford the time commitment required to undertake this new adventure; I mean you don't want to spend money.
+So you've decided to learn design but for some reasons, you can only afford the time commitment required to undertake this new adventure; you don't want to spend money.

 ![](/images/pages/design.jpeg)